Leicester: Early 20th century

-In 1927, Leicester again became a cathedral city on the consecration of St Martin's Church as the cathedral.
+In 1927, Leicester became a cathedral city again on the consecration of St Martin's Church as the cathedral.
 A second major extension to the boundaries following the changes in 1892 took place in 1935, with the annexation of the remainder of Evington, Humberstone, Beaumont Leys, and part of Braunstone.
 A third major revision of the boundaries took place in 1966, with the net addition to the city of just over 450 acres.
 The boundary has remained unchanged since that time.

 Leicester's diversified economic base and lack of dependence on primary industries meant it was much better placed than many other cities to weather the tariff wars of the 1920s and Great Depression of the 1930s.
 The Bureau of Statistics of the newly formed League of Nations identified Leicester in 1936 as the second-richest city in Europe and it became an attractive destination for refugees fleeing persecution and political turmoil in continental Europe.
 Firms such as Corah and Liberty Shoes used their reputation for producing high-quality products to expand their businesses.
 These years witnessed the growth in the city of trade unionism and particularly the co-operative movement.
 The Co-op became an important employer and landowner; when Leicester played host to the Jarrow March on its way to London in 1936, the Co-op provided the marchers with a change of boots.
 In 1938, Leicester was selected as the base for Squadron 1F, the first A.D.C.C (Air Defence Cadet Corp), the predecessor of the Air Training Corps.